 Texarkana College's absentee policy allows instructors to withdraw a student from a course due to excessive absences.
 If a student leaves and returns during class or leaves the class before the class is over, he/she may be considered absent.
 Three tardies constitute one absence.
-For this class, students who come into class 15 or more minutes late will be marked absent.
-This includes Lab Work Days.
+It is the student's responsibility to check the syllabus for each instructor's tardy policy.